 Lithium RV Battery Upgrade

-We’re no strangers to lithium batteries as we had six Battle Born lithium batteries installed in our former fifth wheel.
+We’re no strangers to lithium as we had them in our former Landmark fifth wheel.
+As mentioned earlier, we had six Battle Born lithium GC2 batteries installed in our former fifth wheel.
 These power houses are one of the most integral parts of our solar upgrades.
+It was a no-brainer that we’d also install them in our motorhome.

 Battle Born 100ah (amp hour) 12 volt lithium ion batteries are designed and assembled in Reno, NV.
-These LiFePO4 lithium iron phosphate deep-cycle batteries are great to use in an RV, boat or off-grid power system.
+The LiFePO4 lithium iron phosphate deep-cycle batteries are great to use in an RV, boat or off-grid power system.
 These lithium batteries can be used in 12, 24, 36 and 48 volt systems.
-Weighing in at only 29 pounds each, they pack the power of a 140 pound lead acid battery and will last 10 times longer.
+Weighing in at only 29 pounds each, they pack the power of a 140 pound lead acid battery.
+But even better, our lithium batteries will last 10 times longer.

 - 12-volt Drop in Lead Acid Replacement